 Your baby’s dietary requirements are going to change over time, and there’s a big push for extra iron starting around 6 months.
 That’s why you should make mashed beans for your baby.
 “Mashed beans, such as black beans, provide a good source of iron to help promote brain development and maintain an iron-rich blood supply to prevent deficiencies,” says Hoerr.

-“One of the reasons babies need to start solids at 6 months is to get adequate iron and calories to support growth and brain development,” says Wade-Palinski.
+9 Shredded Meat or Salmon “One of the reasons babies need to start solids at 6 months is to get adequate iron and calories to support growth and brain development,” says Wade-Palinski.
 So get your little carnivore the iron they need by offering them strips of steak or shredded meats.
 Depending on your baby’s age, you can always cook and then puree the meat with water, formula, or breast milk to avoid any potential choking hazards.
+10 Apple

 Unlike other softer fruits, you’ll need to cook apples before serving them to your sweetie.
 Despite their naturally sweet nature,